Xinglab/rPGA/README.md

      -c CHROM        Chromosome to analyze (required)
-     -b              flag to write allele specific bam files --conflict      flag to write bam file containing conflicting reads
+     -b              flag to write allele specific bam files --conflict      flag to write bam file containing conflicting reads --rnaedit	     flag to check for RNA editing events that overlap heterozygous SNPs -e              file containing RNA editing events (in format downloaded from RADAR: rnaedit.com)

+Note: if you use --rnaedit flag, then you MUST provide a file containing RNA editing events using -e

 Usage: Allele Specific Bam Files
 --------------------------------